Drug Abuse Policies in the United States

-Drug abuse policies address issues such as drugged driving, prescription drug abuse, prevention methods and how drugs affect specific populations.
-Drug abuse policies in the United States work to help prevent drug abuse and educate the public about the dangers of drug use and sales.
+Drug abuse policies address issues such as drugged driving, prescription drug misuse, prevention methods, and how drugs affect specific populations.
+Substance abuse policies in the United States work to help prevent drug abuse and educate the public about the dangers of drug use and sales.

-Whereas the 1980s brought a hardline war on drugs to the United States, the public’s opinion on that war has changed over the years.
-In fact, 67% of Americans would prefer that the government focus more on drug rehabilitation treatment rather than criminal penalties for drug possession, a survey by Pew Research Center showed.
+While the 1980s brought a hardline war on drugs to the United States, the public’s opinion on that war has changed over the years.
+Some Americans feel that the government should focus more on drug rehabilitation treatment rather than criminal penalties for drug possession, a survey by Pew Research Center showed.1

 In 2014, the U.S. Sentencing Commission opted to decrease sentences for nonviolent drug offenders in an undisputed vote.
-In order to avoid recidivism, these released inmates will need to have solid relapse prevention strategies in place.
-Social and familial support, in the form of a structured outpatient treatment program or 12-step meetings in the community, can help recovered addicts remain strong in their newfound sobriety.
+To avoid recidivism, these released inmates will need to have solid relapse prevention strategies in place.
+Social and familial support—in the form of structured inpatient or outpatient treatment programs or 12-Step meetings in the community—can help people in recovery remain strong in their newfound sobriety.

-The Drug Enforcement Agency (DEA) schedules drugs according to their drug abuse potential as well as their accepted medical use.
-The DEA categorizes drugs into five schedules, ranging from most dangerous at Schedule I to those with the least potential for abuse at Schedule V.
+The Drug Enforcement Agency (DEA) schedules drugs according to their medical use and addictive or dependence potential.
+The DEA categorizes drugs into 5 schedules, ranging from the most dangerous at Schedule I to those with the least potential for abuse at Schedule V.2

-- Have no acknowledged use in the medical field.
+- Have no accepted use in the medical field.

 - Examples include heroin and ecstasy.

-- Have a high potential for abuse and dependency.
+- Have strong potential for misuse and dependency.

 - Examples include OxyContin, methadone, and Ritalin.

-- Have some potential for abuse and dependency but less than Schedule I and II drugs.
+- Have less addictive potential than Schedule I or II drugs.